Nice3point/RevitToolkit/Readme.md

 #### ActionEventHandler

-With this handler, you can call your code from a lambda.
+With this handler you can queue delegates for method calls

 ```c#
 public ViewModel